dmac614/PowerShell/Other/Track-Workout_README.md

 Rough idea -- this will be elaborated as time goes on

-1.Get input about which workout was performed (date)? -- display the workouts
+1. Get input about which workout was performed (date)? -- display the workouts
 2. If workout X is selected, retrieve the data from the previous workout
 3. Invoke methods to modify weight and reps
 4. Write updated data to the new workout based on the date